Andritsaina

-Andritsaina (Ανδρίτσαινα) is a village and a former municipality in Elis, West Greece, Greece.
+Andritsaina (Ανδρίτσαινα) is a village, a community and a former municipality in Elis, West Greece, Greece.
 Since the 2011 local government reform it is part of the municipality Andritsaina-Krestena, of which it is a municipal unit.
 The municipal unit has an area of 131.247 km2.

 Geography

 Andritsaina is situated in mountainous southeastern Elis, on the borders with Arcadia and Messenia.
 The town is built on a hillside, northwest of mount Lykaion.
 The river Alfeios forms the northeastern border of the municipal unit.
 The predominant land uses in the municipal unit are forestry and small scale farming.
 Andritsaina is 22 km northwest of Megalopoli, 28 km southeast of Krestena, 41 km west of Tripoli and 46 km southeast of Pyrgos.
 The Greek National Road 76 (Krestena - Karytaina - Megalopoli) runs through Andritsaina.

 History

 According to tradition, Andritsaina owes its name to the wife of a Cretan shepherd named Andrikos, who -chasing his runaway sheep- came to a spring on mount Lykaion.
 There he built an inn that after his death was kept by his wife Andrikaina (meaning "the wife of Andrikos").
 From her name and from the local pronunciation of "kai" as "tsai", the inn was named "the hostel of Andritsaina".
 When houses were built in the surrounding area, the settlement was named "Andritsaina".

+Ruins north of the village were mentioned by early explorers (Ludwig Ross and Ernst Curtius) and falsely associated with the ancient place name Theisoa, but have not been found or documented since.

 The area was part of ancient Arcadia.
 Andritsaina flourished during the Frankish rule (13th-14th centuries AD) and is mentioned in the Chronicle of the Morea.
 The village played a crucial role during the Orlov Revolt and the Greek War of Independence.
 In 1826, Andritsaina was destroyed by Ibrahim Pasha's troops.